The leader shows the direction

 SMART is an acronym made of:

 Specific: What exactly is your goal?
-Make money is a vague goal, making one million dollars a year is a particular goal or Improve the communication with your team by reducing the question asked by 25%.
+Making money is a vague goal; making one million dollars a year is a particular goal.
+Improve the communication with your team by reducing the question asked by 25%.

-Measurable: How can you see that you achieved your goals?
-The million dollars are easy to count and verify that you had reached the goal.
+Measurable: How can you see that you have achieved your goals?
+The million dollars are easy to count and verify that you have reached the goal.
 There is no way to measure soft skills.
-We will give you a tip on how to design a mechanism to know if you progressed towards your goals.
+We will give you a tip on designing a mechanism to know if you progressed towards your goals.

-Attainable: Goal can be challenging you, pushing your effort to your edge, but not being impossible to achieve.
+Attainable: A goal can be challenging you, pushing your effort to your edge, but not impossible to achieve.

-Start improving your leadership skills with the decision on what areas to focus your mind.
+Start improving your leadership skills by deciding what areas to focus your mind.
 The expertizes of a good leader are: